The modern neuroscience is able to read people's mind: the process is called "thought identification".

 1.8 In 2011, due to the "zero-shot learning method", by utilizing semantic knowledge mined from large text corpora and crowd-sourced humans, it has been shown that training images of brain activity are not required for every word, in order to be recognized: it is possible to predict words (identify thoughts) that people are thinking about, from functional magnetic resonance images (fMRI) of their neural activity, even without training examples for those words.

-On September 2011, the 22nd a group of resercher of the Berkelay University published an article about "Reconstructing visual experiences from brain activity evoked by natural movies".
+On September 2011, the 22nd a group of researcher from Berkelay University published an article about "Reconstructing visual experiences from brain activity evoked by natural movies".

 Using functional Magnetic Resonance Imaging (fMRI) and computational models, UC Berkeley researchers have succeeded in decoding and reconstructing people’s dynamic visual experiences – in this case, watching Hollywood movie trailers.